 Before selecting a promotional mechanic, it is worth understanding what makes the motoring category different from FMCG or retail.

 Purchase cycles are long.
 A consumer buys a car every three to seven years on average, makes fuel purchases weekly or fortnightly, and buys insurance once a year.
 Each of these sub-categories calls for completely different promotional thinking.
-A mechanics that drives footfall to a forecourt is not the same one that converts a test drive into a sale.
+A mechanic that drives footfall to a forecourt is not the same one that converts a test drive into a sale.

 Trust is critical.
 Particularly for dealerships, the sales process involves significant negotiation and high perceived risk.
 Promotions need to reduce friction and build confidence, not just add a price incentive on top of an already complex decision.